 - The Fair Folk / Witch Species: The Magical People.
 They are a big source of mischief.
 The focus on them wary from work to work, but they are "easily entertained but frequently bored tricksters" at best, and you don't want to see their worst.
 Really you don't.
 If any work has a Nightmare Fuel entry it's a safe bet that it's because of them.

 - Fanservice: These series' are fanservice heavy and shamelessly self-aware about it.

 - Often Invoked and Lampshaded.

 - Fan Vid: They exist and unsurprisingly most of them are set to Obsession or Breakup Songs.
 Some examples:

-- Mega Crossover: Roommates began with Labyrinth, The Phantom of the Opera, Pirates of the Caribbean and Les MisÚrables but as currently stands we are closer to a Multiverse where All Stories Are Real Somewhere.
+- Massive Multiplayer Crossover: Roommates began with Labyrinth, The Phantom of the Opera, Pirates of the Caribbean and Les MisÚrables but as currently stands we are closer to a Multiverse where All Stories Are Real Somewhere.

 - Recursive Fanfiction: The whole 'verse grew out as this for Roommates, with the current level of interconnectedness it's hard to say which is based on which anymore.

 - Recursive Reality / Schr÷dinger's Butterfly: Worlds of fiction that are fictional in the world of the comic that is fictional in ours... and this is just the beginning.

 - Self-Referential Humor: Much of the humor of these works come from their heightened awareness... yeah, lots of lampshades, playing with tropes and the like.